Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Ideal: 0 ppm (parts per million)

-Ammonia is toxic.
-It burns gill tissue, damages skin, and suppresses appetite.
-Even low, “safe” levels cause chronic stress that eventually leads to illness.
+Ammonia is toxic and can irritate gill tissue, damage skin, and suppress appetite.
 Your biological filter should process ammonia completely in a cycled tank.

 Nitrite